Favorite Homeschool Resources - Curriculum & Supplies We Recommend

 History and Geography Resources

-However, if you’re looking for a curriculum that approaches history from a Christian worldview, don’t miss The Mystery of History.
-This curriculum has been a game-changer for our homeschool.
+However, if you’re looking for a curriculum that approaches history from a single narrative rather than multiple books, don’t miss The Mystery of History.
+This Christian curriculum is one of our favorites.

 Art & Music Resources

 We have two favorite homeschool resources for music.
-The first of those is Zeezok Music Appreciation.
-It takes a composer by composer approach to music appreciation and is great for in depth studies.
+The first of those is music appreciation from Beautiful Feet Books.
+It’s a multi-grade approach to music that covers composers, movements, instruments, and more.

 Other Favorite Resources